France national badminton team

 The France national badminton team (Équipe de France de badminton) represents France in international badminton team competitions.
 It is controlled by the French Badminton Federation, France's governing body for badminton.
 France has had decent results in badminton, having reaching the semifinals in both men's and women's team at the 2020 European Men's and Women's Team Badminton Championships.

-The mixed team were runners-up at the 2021 European Mixed Team Badminton Championships.
-The men's team also reached the quarterfinals in the Thomas Cup twice, particularly in 2014 and 2018.
+The mixed team was runner-up at the 2021 European Mixed Team Badminton Championships.
+The men's team achieved its best-ever result in 2026, reaching the final of the Thomas Cup in Horsens, Denmark, where they finished as runners-up after a hard-fought match against China.

 France also has decent results in badminton at the European Games, having won two silvers and two bronzes.